Asset Protection Review (APR)

 If you would like to proceed with an APR, we would ask that you provide us with a concise list of assets and liabilities (not full financials); a concise summary description of your current entity/asset protection structure, if any; and a description of legal action that may be currently on file or threatened, along with copies of the pleadings (Original Petition and Original Answer) in any pending lawsuit.

-If litigation is pending, we would need to know if any discovery (interrogatories, requests for production) has been served upon you.
+If litigation is pending, we would need to know if any discovery (interrogatories, requests for production) has been served upon you, and if you have yet replied.

 You would then need to go to “Payment” on the website and handle the applicable legal fee.